-This white chicken chili is something else; the addition of Iron Range Porchetta Seasoning (or Porketta) adds a lovely herbaceousness that infuses the dish.
+This creamy white chicken chili is something else; the addition of Iron Range Porchetta Seasoning (or Porketta) adds a lovely herbaceousness that infuses the dish.
 Hit the link to get the recipe to make your own homemade porchetta seasoning - it's freakin' fantastic.

 Jump to:

-How to Make White Chicken Chili
+Creamy White Chicken Chili Recipe

-I wanted this white chicken chili to be a flavor bomb, unlike anything you've ever had before.
+I wanted this stovetop white chicken chili to be a flavor bomb, unlike anything you've ever had before.
 I also like simple recipes, so - outside of the homemade porketta seasoning - I kept the ingredient list to a minimum.

 - butter or bacon grease